krishnakrao/krishnakrao.github.io/_pages/letters.md

 {% include image.html url="/images/writing.jpg"%}

-These are the letters I send out to my community every year to help stay connected.
+These are the letters I send out annually to help stay connected with my community.

 {% include base_path %}